 This acquisition brings together two of the largest MSOs in the cannabis industry.
 The corporations have the dominant share in Illinois, Pennsylvania, Colorado, and Virginia, the number two positions in Massachusetts, and a pathway to a top-three position in New Jersey, New York, and Florida.

-The combined MSO will have over 130 retail stores across an 18 market footprint, representing the #2 retail footprint in the industry and the #1 retail footprint outside of Florida.
-The combined company could cover the top-10 largest and fastest-growing markets by 2025, representing approximately 55% of the U.S. population and over 70% of the cannabis market.
+The combined MSO will have over 130 retail stores across an 18-market footprint.
+That will be #2 retail footprint in the industry and the #1 retail footprint outside of Florida.
+The combined company could cover the top 10 largest and fastest-growing markets by 2025.
+That’s representing approximately 55% of the U.S. population and over 70% of the cannabis market.

-Cresco Labs’ Sunnyside retail stores have an average annualized revenue per store of over $11 million, the highest of any scaled national operator in the industry.
+Cresco Labs’ Sunnyside retail stores have an average annualized revenue per store of over $11 million.
+It’s the highest of any scaled national operator in the industry.

 The transaction has been approved by the Board of Directors of both Cresco Labs and Columbia Care.